sybrew/the-seo-framework/readme.txt

 		* We now correctly strip HTML tags from the "Biographical Info" section for the description-generator on author archives.
 	* **Usability:**
 		* **Settings:**
+			* The global site-wide `noindex` option no longer sets `nofollow` automatically, too.
+Albeit, that's implied.
+			* The global site-wide `nofollow` option now has an effect.
 			* The global category and tag `noarchive` options now have an effect.
 			* The global category and tag `noindex` options no longer set `noarchive` automatically, too.
 Albeit, that's implied.
 			* The post type robots-meta and disable-seo settings now only apply to taxonomies and terms that have all their shared post types set, instead of just the post type of the most recent post published.